catalystshift/beginner-guide-PSO2/docs/index.md

 - Do not bother enhancing weapons below 13* rank in most cases until you reach the point where you get into affixing things.
 Units you can enhance if skilled play is not your forte and you need the defense, but ideally try and get high rank units instead first(see if any free campaign giveaways are going on, or if cheap high ranks can be bought from Player/personal shop, get a minimum 5 slot if so, you want 12 ranks ideally, if your character can wear that).

 **The Easy-To-Forget/Overlook and also supes useful/important things**:
+- Collection folder weapons naturally have an enhance cap of 30, and thus need more of the same to get them to 35.
+Same applies to Exchange Shop weapons at the exchange counter on floor two of the shopping plaza.
+- This won't be relevant till later, but note that base weapons acquired at Zig exchanges also come with an enhance cap of 35(I.E. Profound weapons), some of these also drop naturally from quests in which case their enhance cap will be 35(applies to all natural drops that are 13* and above.
+Below 13* generally have an enhance cap of 30 and need items called Enhance caps or the same weapon type to push it to 35, which you will basically never need to do, so).
 - Don't neglect the Daily Crafting option in your Personal Quarters(both are available from the start).
 These will get you titles plus other goodies at literally no cost to you(although daily crafts are time locked, which can be removed via Lilliparium items which are again, gifted to you for doing Daily Crafts LOL, from the Title Counter to the right of the Gateway Ship).
 - If you are F2P, it is exceedingly important to draw your FUN scratch.
 FUN is earned for logging in, reviving people, liking things on Lookbook, sending kudos and simply just playing the game.
 FUN scratch tickets(1000 FUN!) can be bought at the Ex-Cube exchange with ease as well, so you really have no excuse besides inventory management shenanigans to do so.
 FUN Scratch gives you potentially big rewards in the form of Personal Quarters passes(allows you to change Room Layouts to the bigger ones, letting you play interior designer) and much more importantly, 3 day Personal Shop Passes(rare draw, super worth it) which as you may guess, let you setup your personal shop and sell things for meseta.
 More importantly, it only controls your ability to ADD items to your shop, you can collect your earnings without shop access and also withdraw items from your shop as well meaning you can add certain important items at obscene prices for the sake of behaving as another 'storage'.
 - Save.
 Your.
 SG.
 It will be tempting to use it to purchase Mission Pass tiers, and many other things.
 Just save it, there are more useful things to spend it on.